 to be “present” via a live video link .
 However this is not intended to be the norm;

-typically Wills should be witnessed in the physical presence of the witnesses but
+typically Wills should be witnessed by witnesses in the physical presence of the

-or across a large room.
-Someone who is shielding at home should typically be able
+someone who is shielding at home should be able to sign a will with witnesses looking

-situations where such physical presence really is not possible, such as in a hospital
+such physical presence really is not possible, such as in a hospital or similar,

-or similar, and is expected to be allowed only until 31st January 2022 (subject to
+and is expected to be allowed only until 31st January 2022 (subject to change).

 The link must be a live 2-way link, not just viewing a recording.
 The link will need